A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 And the present we were giving away back then was a Cloudflare badge that you could add to your website.

-And there's also an interesting timeline here we did about what it was like.
+And there's also like an interesting timeline here we did about what it was like.

 This list is much, much bigger now, of course, with different aspects to it.